sweet-delights/hybrid-platforms-conductor/README.md

 However reality is not that simple for a lot of organizations:
 * IT professionals may want to **not bind themselves to a single platform's technology or cloud provider**.
 * DevOps teams may not want their processes and their agility to be too much coupled to a platform, cloud provider or a technology.
 Being able to adopt multiple platforms ensure your **DevOps practices are sane, adaptable and will outlive the current technical choices** that are certainly meant to change in the future.
 * Big companies often **inherit from multiple platforms and technologies** that have been built during years.
-They have to cope with them, improve them, and migration to common technologies or platforms is not always an option (it costs a lot) and is sometimes not desirable (it wastes competencies and may miss features or agility for some part of the organization).
+They have to cope with them, improve them, and migration to common technologies or platforms is not always an option, can be costly and is sometimes not desirable.
+Standardisation can waste competencies and may miss features or agility for some part of the organization.

-Now being able to keep DevOps agile and robust is really difficult around multiple platforms and technologies.
+Now being able to keep DevOps processes agile and robust is really difficult around multiple platforms and technologies.

 **This is where Hybrid Platforms Conductor can help: it helps DevOps define simple, robust and scalable processes that can adapt easily to ever-changing platforms and technologies in your development and operations environments.**